ermannog/BatchScripts/Operating System/README.md

 - Save and unmount the image
 - Clean stale or corrupted files if issue with the mount points occurs
 ## LogUserSession.cmd
-Creates log files named 'username@computername.txt' and 'computername#username.txt' containing the history of user sessions
+Creates log files named 'computername.username' containing the history of user sessions
 ## ResetActivation.cmd
 Script that performs the following operations:
 - Uninstall  current product key